mcgnly/DeveloperDocumentation/CSharp/Reference.md

 Below you will find the basic functions of the SDK.
 These will allow you to fetch a user, fetch the transmitter entities associated with the user as well as subscribing to data arriving from the different sensors.

-### Setting the Oauth Token
+### Setting the OAuth Token

-You are able to hard-code the generated OAuth token in the following manner:
+Once you've obtained your OAuth token using either of the methods described above, pass it to the relayr class in the following manner:

-        // Set the OAuth token for the requests initiated HttpManager.Manager.OauthToken = "YOUR OAUTH TOKEN HERE";
+	// Set the OAuth token
+	Relayr.OauthToken = "YOUR OAUTH TOKEN HERE";

-### Obtaining the User ID

-This function returns the ID of the logged in user.
-It should be called after a successful login.

-        // Obtain the userId
-        HttpResponseMessage userInfoResponse = await HttpManager.Manager.PerformHttpOperation(
-                                                    ApiCall.UserGetInfo, null, null);
-        dynamic userInfo = await HttpManager.Manager.ConvertResponseContentToObject(userInfoResponse);
-        string userId = (string) userInfo["id"];

-### Retrieving a List of Transmitters associated with the User
+### Retrieving Transmitters, and Connecting to the MQTT Broker

+Next, you'll need to fetch a list of your transmitters (WunderBars) from the relayr API, using the `GetTransmitters()` function.
+You will use the ID of the transmitter to connect to the MQTT broker.
+Connections to the broker are performed on a per-Transmitter basis.
+You can have multiple connections simultaneously, one for each WunderBar.
+If you have multiple transmitters (Multiple WunderBars) you can choose an Id for each in order to tell them apart.
+This Id will be passes as `CLIENT ID OF YOUR CHOICE` below.

-        // Get a list of Transmitters
+	// Get a list of transmitters and connect to the MQTT broker with the first one in the list List<dynamic> transmitters = await Relayr.GetTransmitters();
-        HttpResponseMessage transmittersResponse = await HttpManager.Manager.PerformHttpOperation(
-                                                        ApiCall.TransmittersListByUser,
-                                                        new string[] { userId }, null);
-        dynamic transmitters = await HttpManager.Manager.ConvertResponseContentToObject(transmittersResponse);

-### Creating a Transmitter object for one of the transmitters retrieved

-In this case, we're using the first transmitter returned, although there could be many in the JSON response of the previous call.

-        // Get the ID and Secret for the transmitter.
-These will be your credentials for the MQTT Broker string transmitterId = (string) transmitters[0]["id"];
-        string transmitterSecret = (string) transmitters[0]["secret"];

-### Connecting to the relayr MQTT Broker

-        // Connect to the broker
-        Transmitter transmitter = new Transmitter(transmitterId);
+	Transmitter transmitter = Relayr.ConnectToBroker(transmitters[0], "CLIENT ID OF YOUR CHOICE");
-        transmitter.ConnectToBroker("SOME ID FOR YOURSELF", transmitterSecret);

-### Subscribing to a Sensor's Data Stream
+### Retrieving a List of Sensors and Subscribing to Data

-        // Subscribe to a sensor.
-Add an event handler for incoming data Device device = transmitter.SubscribeToDeviceData("SENSOR ID");
+Finally, fetch a list of Devices (sensors) associated with a specific Transmitter by calling the `GetDevices()` function, in the Transmitter object instance.
+Once you have a sensor, you'll subscribe to the data being published by that sensor and define an event handler where you can choose how to handle the data received.

+In the example below, we've subscribed to the first device on the list of associated devices.

+	// Get a list of devices associated with the transmitter, subscribe to data
+	// From the first device on the list
+	List<dynamic> devices = await transmitter.GetDevices();
+	Device device = await transmitter.SubscribeToDeviceDataAsync(devices[0]);
 	device.PublishedDataReceived += device_PublishedDataReceived;

-### Implementing an Event Handler for Newly Received Data

-Decide how you would like to display the data and start viewing the values.

-        // Event handler for incoming data
-        void device_PublishedDataReceived(object sender, PublishedDataReceivedEventArgs args)
+	// Create Handler for the the sensor's data published event void device_PublishedDataReceived(object sender, PublishedDataReceivedEventArgs args)
 	{
 	      // Do something with the data here.
-Data is contained inside args.
+Data is contained inside args }
-        }

 ## Example: Sensor Channel Subscription Flow

 The example below is a typical use of the SDK, allowing you to subscribe to data arriving from a sensor.

-        // Set the OAuth token for the requests initiated HttpManager.Manager.OauthToken = "YOUR OAUTH TOKEN HERE";
+	// Set the OAuth token
+	Relayr.OauthToken = "YOUR OAUTH TOKEN HERE";

-		// Obtain the userId
-        HttpResponseMessage userInfoResponse = await HttpManager.Manager.PerformHttpOperation(
-                                                    ApiCall.UserGetInfo, null, null);
-        dynamic userInfo = await HttpManager.Manager.ConvertResponseContentToObject(userInfoResponse);
-        string userId = (string) userInfo["id"];
+	// Get a list of transmitters and connect to the MQTT broker with the first one in the list List<dynamic> transmitters = await Relayr.GetTransmitters();
+	Transmitter transmitter = Relayr.ConnectToBroker(transmitters[0], "CLIENT ID OF YOUR CHOICE");

-		// Get a list of Transmitters
+	// Get a list of devices associated with the transmitter, subscribe to data
+	// From the first device on the list
-        HttpResponseMessage transmittersResponse = await HttpManager.Manager.PerformHttpOperation(
+	List<dynamic> devices = await transmitter.GetDevices();
-                                                        ApiCall.TransmittersListByUser,
-                                                        new string[] { userId }, null);
-        dynamic transmitters = await HttpManager.Manager.ConvertResponseContentToObject(transmittersResponse);
+	Device device = await transmitter.SubscribeToDeviceDataAsync(devices[0]);

-		// Get the ID and Secret for the transmitter.
-These will be your credentials for the MQTT Broker string transmitterId = (string) transmitters[0]["id"];
-        string transmitterSecret = (string) transmitters[0]["secret"];

-        // Connect to the broker
-        Transmitter transmitter = new Transmitter(transmitterId);
-        transmitter.ConnectToBroker("Identifier of your choice", transmitterSecret);

-        // Subscribe to a sensor.
-Add an event handler for incoming data Device device = transmitter.SubscribeToDeviceData("SENSOR ID");
 	device.PublishedDataReceived += device_PublishedDataReceived;

-        // Event handler for incoming data
-        void device_PublishedDataReceived(object sender, PublishedDataReceivedEventArgs args)
+	// Create Handler for the the sensor's data published event void device_PublishedDataReceived(object sender, PublishedDataReceivedEventArgs args)
 	{
 	      // Do something with the data here.
-Data is contained inside args.
+Data is contained inside args }
-        }